muellerflorian/walesky-rna-loc-liver/docs/cell-environment.md

 1. A parental folder contains all sample folders.
 0. Each sample (usually a field of view) is in a separate folder, e.g. named `Sample_1`, `Sample_2`, ....
 Each sample folder can contain images of multiple channels.
-0. FQ result file are in the same folder.
-A folder can contain FQ results for different channels.
+0. FQ result files are in the same folder.
+A folder can contain **multiple FQ results** for different channels.
-0. An annotation file with the two reference regions (`annotation.json`).
+0. An annotation file with the outlines cells (`annotation.json`).
 See below for more details.

-In the example below, a folder contains the annotations (`annotation.json`), two different channels (`...(green).tif` and `...(red).tif` ), the FQ results for both channels `....txt`, and an annotation file (`annotation.json`).
+In the example below, a folder contains the annotations (`annotation.json`), two different channels (`...(green).tif` and `...(red).tif` ), the FQ results for the green channels `....txt`, and an annotation file (`annotation.json`).

 Please note that you can have **only one annotation file per sample folder**.
-You can generate it based on any of the channels, but the same file will be used for all FQ results in this channel.
+You can create it by visualizing any of the channels, but the same annotations will be used for each FQ results file in this folder.

 ```
 ├─ data_for_expression_gradient/